microsoft/mu_plus/DfciPkg/Docs/Scenarios/DfciScenarios.md

 ## Security & Privacy Considerations

 When a DFCI owner is enrolled, DFCI must take precedence over any other UEFI management solution.
-Physically-present user, including authenticated, may not bypass DFCI's permissions on `DFCI_IDENTITY_LOCAL`.
+Physically-present user, including authenticated, may not bypass DFCI permissions on `DFCI_IDENTITY_LOCAL`.

 **Protection:** The hardware/firmware implementation of DFCI must __protect__ DFCI configuration code and data such that they cannot by bypassed by an operating system or casual physical attacker.
 For example, non-volatile storage that is locked prior to Boot Device Selection.